The Exploration Company

-The Exploration Company (TEC) is a European aerospace company developing reusable spacecraft and space logistics solutions to advance sustainable exploration beyond Earth.
-Founded in 2021, TEC is headquartered in Munich and Bordeaux, with additional offices in Italy, the United States (in Houston) and the MENA region.
+The Exploration Company (TEC) is a European aerospace company developing reusable spacecraft.
+TEC has dual headquarters.
+They are, alongside its main facilities, located in the Munich area (Gauting and Oberpfaffenhofen) and Bordeaux area (Le Haillan and Mérignac); with additional offices in Italy (Turin), the United States (Houston) and the MENA region.
 The company embraces a pan-European identity.

-TEC’s main project is developing Nyx, a family of modular, reusable spacecraft designed for missions to Low Earth Orbit (LEO), lunar orbit, and the Moon.
+TEC was founded in July 2021 by Hélène Huby (CEO) with a group of space engineers (Artur Koop, Sebastien Reichstadt, Pierre Vinet and Jon Reijneveld) with whom she had worked on European space programs at Airbus and ArianeGroup, including Orion-ESM and ATV.
+TEC's main project is developing Nyx, a family of modular, reusable spacecraft designed for missions to Low Earth Orbit (LEO), lunar orbit, and the Moon.
 Its vehicles aim to serve cargo transport, re-entry missions, and future human spaceflight needs.

+Spacecraft

-Nyx Earth spacecraft
+Nyx

-Design

 The Nyx Earth vehicle is composed of a cylindrical service module and a conical space capsule.
-It measures 4 meters in diameter with a total mass of 8 tonnes.
+It measures 4 meters in diameter and 7 meters in height with a total mass of 8 tonnes.
 It will be capable of carrying 4,000 kg of payload into low Earth orbit (LEO) for a maximum of 6 months, with up to 2,500 kg of pressurized cargo and 100 kg of unpressurized cargo being onboard the vehicle.
 The service module of the vehicle will be able to transport 1,400 kg of unpressurized cargo.
 Nyx Earth will be able to fly freely for up to six months, and will be capable of docking to a space station in LEO.

 Although the company's first missions are cargo-only, Nyx Earth is designed to eventually be able to transport humans.
-The crewed version, capable of transporting 4 to 5 people to LEO, is expected to be available in mid-2030s.
+The crewed version, capable of transporting 4 to 5 people to LEO, is expected to be available in the mid-2030s.

 Nyx Earth's interfaces are open, and its operating system is open-source software, which contributes to other space exploration projects whose technologies can inter-operate.
 The Nyx capsule is modular in nature, with several configuration options for different mission objectives and destinations, while also being capable of launching on multiple vehicles.
 Nyx Earth can be reused five times, and will be capable of in-orbit refueling.

 Nyx Earth uses green propellants for altitude control and docking (high-test peroxide), as well as cryogenic bio-methane & oxygen for reaching lunar destinations.
 The Nyx Earth spacecraft's initial missions will use the DS250 hypergolic bipropellant thrusters provided by Agile Space.